 This is a 2D and 3D measurement tool for mono- and multicrystalline silicon wafers and finished solar cells.
 Measured parameters include the area and width of the sample, as well as the width of busbars and fingers of a metal electrode on the sample’s surface.

 Light soaking is the pre-conditioning of a solar cell sample prior to device testing.
-It is usually conducted at an intensity of one sun and at 25°C, but in some cases (for example amorphous silicon thin-film solar cells) a higher light intensity may be used, or the sample may be placed on a hot plate to achieve a higher temperature.
-Light soaking is important for solar cells that suffer from light-induced degradation effects, such as amorphous silicon thin-film solar cells (‘Staebler-Wronski effect’), boron-doped Cz silicon wafer solar cells (boron-oxygen related defects), and even multicrystalline silicon solar cells.
+It is usually conducted at an intensity of one sun and at 25°C device temperature, but in some cases (for example amorphous silicon thin-film solar cells) a higher light intensity may be used, or the sample may be placed on a hot plate to achieve a higher temperature.
+Light soaking is important for solar cells that suffer from light-induced degradation effects, such as amorphous silicon thin-film solar cells (‘Staebler-Wronski effect’), boron-doped Cz silicon wafer solar cells (boron-oxygen related defects), and other degradation modes found in multicrystalline silicon solar cells.
+In 2017 the lab is scheduled to increase its capacity for light soaking by the installation of new LED systems.

 For further information, please contact: